Activists Launch Prankster Protest On FCC’s Net Neutrality Vote

 This week’s protest has its serious side.
 Activists are encouraging people to contact Congress, in the hope that it can take action to at least postpone the FCC vote until irregularities, like potentially millions of fraudulent public comments, are resolved.
 It parallels other online efforts like petitions to Congress on Change.org (the leading one with well over a million votes) and on the White House’s Obama-era We The People site with over a quarter million names.

 But there’s no realistic hope that a Republican-majority Senate and House will spring into action against a Republican-majority FCC.
 And corporate support is not what it used to be.
-Many major tech companies, like Google, have been quite this time around.
-The usual suspects like Etsy, GitHub, Mozilla, and Reddit are still in board, though.
+Many major tech companies, like Google, have been quiet this time around.
+The usual suspects like Etsy, GitHub, Mozilla, and Reddit are still onboard, though.

 Given the bleak outlook, #BreakTheInternet may be a bit of gallows humor to energize activists with laughter, as the Tax Dodgers did for Occupy.
 And with lawsuits inevitably to follow Thursday’s vote, net neutrality warriors will need a boost before the next battle starts.